biqar/puzzle-solver/README.md

     <td colspan="3" align="middle">Figure 2: Comparing performance of different heuristic methods for solving 8-puzzle using A* algorithm</td>
   </tr>
 </table>

-### Search strategies
-A search strategy is defined by picking the order of node expansion, Strategies are evaluated along the following dimensions:
-* Completeness: does it always find a solution if one exists?
-* Optimality: does it always find a least-cost solution?
-* Time complexity: number of nodes generated
-* Space complexity: maximum number of nodes in memory

-Time and space complexity are measured in terms of
-* b: maximum branching factor of the search tree
-* d: depth of the optimal solution
-* m: maximum length of any path in the state space (may be infinite)

-### Uninformed search strategies
-Uninformed search strategies use only the information available in the problem definition
-* Breadth-first search
-* Uniform-cost search
-* Depth-first search
-* Iterative deepening search

-### Informed search
-Idea: give the algorithm “hints” about the desirability of different states.
-Use an evaluation function to rank nodes and select the most promising one for expansion
-* Greedy best-first search
-* A* search

-### Heuristic function
-Heuristic function h(n) estimates the cost of reaching goal from node n

-Relaxed heuristic functions
-* Pattern Database Heuristics
-* Linear Conflict Heuristics
-* Gaschnig’s Heuristics

 ### Future works
 * Try with advanced heuristic functions